GAM-team/GAM/wiki/Authorization.md

 Use `nokey` if you do not want a service account key created for the project.

 ## Use an existing project for GAM authorization

+To use the same GAM project on multiple computers, see: [Multiple Computers](Multiple Computers)

 Use an existing project to create and download two files: `client_secrets.json` for the Client and `oauth2service.json` for the Service Account.

 ### Default values